 - Alopecia totalis — Total loss of the hair on the scalp

-- Alopecia universalis — Complete loss of hair on the scalp, face and body1
+- Alopecia universalis — Complete loss of hair on the scalp, face, and body.

-Alopecia Areata is a common autoimmune skin disease which causes hair loss on the scalp, face, and sometimes on other areas of the body.1 It is a common, clinically heterogenous, immune-mediated, non-scarring hair loss disorder.3 It occurs when your immune system mistakenly attacks hair follicles, which is where hair growth begins.2
+Alopecia Areata is a common autoimmune skin disease that causes hair loss on the scalp, face, and sometimes on other areas of the body.
+It is a common, clinically heterogenous, immune-mediated, non-scarring hair loss disorder.
+It occurs when your immune system mistakenly attacks hair follicles, which is where hair growth begins.

 Alopecia areata is known as a “polygenic disease.”
-This means that, unlike a single-gene disease, both parents must contribute a number of specific genes in order for a child to develop it.1
+This means that, unlike a single-gene disease, both parents must contribute a number of specific genes in order for a child to develop it.

 - Hair loss and regrowth at the same time in different areas of the body